 Can I ride solo if I don't have enough workmates to form a team?

 Yes!
 You can participate as a solo participant in the challenge; simply register as a solo rider on the home page.
 Sorry, but only team captains of teams with 4 or more riders earn a free captain's shirt and attend the free Captain's Bash.

 Can solo riders win prizes?
 Yes!
-Please pick up one of the free souvenirs at any of the captain's pick-ups listed in the schedule of events or at the Cascade Bicycle Club offices.
+Please pick up one of the reflective stickers at any of the captain's pickups listed in the schedule of events or at the Cascade Bicycle Club offices.
 Energizer station hosts will be out there looking for you.
-Solo riders are also eligible for drawings throughout the month including the weekly members-only drawings.
+Solo riders are also eligible for drawing throughout the month including the weekly members-only drawings.